DevNet-Workshop-September2023-Eschborn/Lab01-Workstation/README.md

 1. Use your RDP Client to connect to your Workstation
 2. Cancel the Authentication Request
 3. Click through the Welcome Wizard until the workstation looks like Task 4
-4. It should look like this
+4. It should look like this (if you get a login screen please use your wsuser and the provided password)
 <img width="1498" alt="image" src="https://user-images.githubusercontent.com/66415321/233561573-40d7b609-4dd3-4ba5-8cfd-11a554165182.png">